viviantaoyh/project01-tic-tac-toe/README.md

 ### 🚀 Problem Solving

 As a budding coder, the journey of creating a tic-tac-toe game using HTML, CSS, and JS was riddled with challenges.
 However, these roadblocks only made my learning experience richer.
-I'd like to share some of the challenges I faced and the insights I gained from it:
+I'd like to share five of the challenges I faced and the insights I gained from it:

 ### Problem 1: Deciphering the Win Logic ♔